smith-sj/27/README.md

-# Twenty-Seven
+# 27

 ## About

-Twenty-seven was created with the goal of making a fun and challenging game that could be played on pen and paper, but also online, as a simple free game.
+27 was created with the goal of making a fun and challenging game that could be played on pen and paper, but also online, as a simple free game.
 It's quite similar to other 3D variations of Naughts & Crosses, with the unique characteristic of being points-based, making for longer and more complex gameplay.

 ## How to play

 The aim of Twenty-Seven is to earn points by making combinations of Flats, Pillars and Stairs.
-When all twenty-seven squares are full, the player with the most points is the winner.
+When all 27 squares are full, the player with the most points is the winner.

-To play, imagine a game similar to Naughts & Crosses but in a 3D space, represented by three game boards.
+To play, imagine a game similar to Naughts & Crosses but in a 3D space, represented by 3 game boards.
 The top-most board, Board 3, represents the highest plane; and the bottom-most board, Board 1, represents the lowest plane.
 Board 2 represents the middle plane.